TRANSLATE THIS PAGE

 The ELI Housing Team is here to help you to choose the housing option that is right for you!

-The ELI is happy to help students to find a place to live while they are studying in Delaware!
+Our knowledgeable staff is happy to help students to find a place to live while they are studying in Delaware!

 If you need assistance understanding the information on this web page, please email: email@example.com.